Dreepye/StarNubMain/StarNubServer/README.md

 		*- Auto internal ip banning on DOS or DDOS
 		*- Connection rate limiter in case of ddos detected
    - Unique account system:
-		- Characters that join a starbounddata.packets.starbounddata.packets.starnub can create an account or attach a character to an account this enables them to keep personal settings, groups, permissions and centralize all the information about them from each character into one spot
+		- Characters that join a starbounddata.packets.starbounddata.packets.starnubserver can create an account or attach a character to an account this enables them to keep personal settings, groups, permissions and centralize all the information about them from each character into one spot
    - 3 Tier permissions system {base}.{sub}.{permission}.
 		- You can use permissions to allow command usage, block breaking size, starbounddata.packets.chat speed are just a few uses of permissions
 		- Accounts and Groups can have permissions.
 If a group inherited another group, the permissions are thus inherited as well and the player assumse each of the permissions